LuanEdCosta/create-project-files-cli/README.md

 :star: _This project can be better with your help_ :star:

-See the [CONTRIBUTION.md](CONTRIBUTION.md) to see how to contribute with this project.
+- If you find a bug :small_blue_diamond: [Create a BUG issue](https://github.com/LuanEdCosta/create-project-files-cli/issues)
+- If you have an idea :small_blue_diamond: [Create an ENHANCEMENT issue](https://github.com/LuanEdCosta/create-project-files-cli/issues)
+- If you want to contribute with code or documentation :small_blue_diamond: Fork this project and make a pull request

 ## :man: Author